msgtn/r0b0/README.md

 - [ ] Message functions - rebrand to `Cables`, clarify that can use multiple files in `r0b0/cables`
   - [ ] Split into separate files, in `msg_funcs.__init__.py` import all of the functions in every file in that folder
 - [ ] Docker Image
+- [ ] PyGame event loop in Rig - use pygame.event.set_allowed() to filter queueable events
+- [ ] Occasional/eventual disconnects between mobile app controller and broadcaster
+- [ ] In blsm_controller.js, enable reading the socketAddr from some file, i.e. start ngrok, save the tunneling url to a text file, read this tunneling url
+- [ ] Clean controller.js, broadcast.js
+  - [ ] How to split up javascript files?

 ### Document
 - Gadgets